open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 #### Parsing logic

-1. The Converter will NOT error due to the presence of attributes or extraneous text content.
-   However, it will omit those values from the result.
+1. Declaration elements, attributes, comments, and extraneous text content are ignored.
 2. Elements which contain a value are converted into key/value pairs. e.g. `<foo>bar</foo>` becomes `"foo": "bar"`
 3. Elements which contain child elements are converted into a key/value pair where the value is a map.